bios | catalyst, dances by emily johnson

 nona marie invie • composer / performer

-Nona Marie Invie grew up in Minneapolis and has toured around the world as primary singer and songwriter of music ensemble Dark Dark Dark since 2006.
+Nona Marie Invie grew up in Minneapolis and has toured nationally and internationally as primary singer and songwriter for music ensemble Dark Dark Dark since 2006.
 Dark Dark Dark released an EP and three full length recordings on Supply & Demand Records.
 Dark Dark Dark has performed in installations and exhibitions at the Vienna Biennial, MassMoCA, and the Van Abbemuseum in The Netherlands.
 In 2010, she formed Nona Marie & The Anonymous Choir which has released three cassettes and an LP remake of Neil Young's After The Gold Rush in 2013.
 In 2013 she also began a new electronic project called Fugitive.

 krista langberg • dancer